in /equality report

 Some of our findings are referring to cultural predispositions sprouting from the past.
 Colonisation on a large scale or harsh environmental conditions bounding people equally.

 There is a lot we can do.
-I am sure that you can find out yourself.
+I am sure that you already know or guess.
 Even so, here is some inspiration.

 Rising awareness about inequality and accessible education could help.
 Also, exposure to diversity and cross-cultural friendships.
 Let’s work together on a project with people we wouldn’t otherwise interact with and bring the barriers down.
 It can be anything.
 A community litter-pick, an allotment project or something more complex.